 Basic Types

-In D2.1, we argued that non-Boolean variability is a must for the core expressiveness of the INDENICA language.
-Thus, the IVML supports as basic types Boolean (Boolean), integer (Integer), real (Real) and string (String) with their usual meaning.
+IVML supports as basic types Boolean (Boolean), integer (Integer), real (Real) and string (String) with their usual meaning.
 The names of the basic types are aligned to OCL [4].
 These types support the definition of basic variabilities, e.g. the Boolean type may be used for modelling optional variabilities.
-In addition, types like Integer or Real provide a basis for defining advanced variabilities, e.g. using an Integer to define a quantitative property for Quality of Service (QoS) as described in D2.1.
-In addition, IVML provides the basic type Constraint which allows declaring constraints themselves as variable.
+In addition, types like Integer or Real provide a basis for defining advanced variabilities, e.g. using an Integer to define a quantitative property, IVML provides the basic type Constraint which allows declaring constraints themselves as variables.

 Enumerations